BrowserBox/BrowserBox/README.md

 ## Copyright

-This project is copyright The Dosyago Corporation and Cris Stringfellow 2023.
+This project is copyright The Dosyago Corporation 2018-2023.
 All rights reserved.

 For detailed information and progress updates, please refer to the [official documentation](https://github.com/dosyago/BrowserBox).